madhusujan/Decaword/README.md

-<h1> Co-created this project as part of the final project for Java 1 <h1>

-This program lets user to play a game i.e. to guess the exact word from the shuffled characters.
+Co-created this project as part of the final project for Java 1 It is a mini game to guess a correct word from the shuffled cahracters.